 5. Use Twitter Marketing

-If you are a new brand, do make use of Twitter follower campaign to target relevant followers.
+If you are a new brand, do make use of Twitter follower campaigns to target relevant followers.
 These campaigns are charged based on a number of followers gained and not click or reach or impressions etc. and hence are cost-effective even for a small brand.
-Use Twitter paid ads campaign to jump-start your brands twitter presence.
+Use Twitter paid ads campaign to jump-start your brand’s Twitter presence.

 6. Guest Tweeter or takeover Twitter account